3 Bold Marks of Betrayal

 It’s not a fun season to live through.
 To be the victim of betrayal is to experience significant pain.
 I’ve found it to be long-term suffering that does not quickly fade from memory.

-Betrayal is as old as humanity.
+The wickedness of betrayal is as old as humanity.
 The answer to the “why” of betrayal is as simple as sin.
 Sin entered our world through Adam, and betrayal began.
 By birth and by choice, all have sinned, and all of us are capable of betrayal.

 Consider these 3 bold marks in the betrayal of a leader.